kammitama5/kammitama5.github.io/_posts/2021-11-16-Tuesday-November-16th.md

 ## Some grad students have books
 - Some grad students have a space for books they are reading or have read or recommend along the way of study.
 Here are a list of ones on my radar, either that I'm currently making my way through, will in the very near future, or will during my research for foundational knowledge.
+Okay, let me be more honest; at the time of my writing this, these are all on my bed or on my working desk, meaning that I've fallen asleep while reading them, gotten up again to work through them, rinse, repeat.
+But I'm determined to get through *every single one*.
 - I thought about sorting them, or putting them in order of "more undergraduate-y" or "definitely graduate", but I decided not to do this.
 I don't think it matters; it's more of a "some of these are helpful, depending on what your needs are" kind of space.
 - Make of it what you will *shrug*.